spfamily/getting-and-cleaning-data/CodeBook.md

-Codebook explaining the different variables used and any transformations applied in scripts for data cleaning project.
+Codebook explaining the different variables used and any transformations applied in the script for data cleaning project.

 ## run_analysis.R